Zotri/microfrontends-with-web-components/README.md

 you need to import this path in vscode or another IDE by your choice, then start the spring-boot backend from there.
 The same steps for vue-backend

 ## Database
-on the directory root a dumb db file needed to be run with MySQL Workbench
+on the directory root a dumb db sql "db-dump-mf-otri.sql" file needed to be imported with MySQL Workbench